mmjulkowska/MVApp/README.md

 ![02_curve_fit_03](https://user-images.githubusercontent.com/14832460/38308599-4c518a86-3820-11e8-91e4-70f2e6370f9d.png)

-Decide which model you would like to apply for entire dataset and click "Unleash the model":
+Decide on which model you would like to apply for entire dataset and click "Unleash the model":

 ![02_curve_fit_04](https://user-images.githubusercontent.com/14832460/38308600-4c72bfbc-3820-11e8-88aa-a2f192ecdd2d.png)

-Whenever you fit the curves to the chosen Dependent Variable (phenotype), the MVApp will automatically calculate the coefficient of correlation (r2) that will indicate how well the fitted function models the observed data.
+Whenever you fit the curves to the chosen Dependent Variable (phenotype), MVApp will automatically calculate the coefficient of correlation (r2) that indicates how well the fitted function models the observed data.
 The number of samples that have a poor fit (r2 < 0.7) will be indicated in the message box above the table:

 ![02_curve_fit_05](https://user-images.githubusercontent.com/14832460/38308602-4c9905fa-3820-11e8-9037-42538b3f446a.png)